joemasilotti/masilotti.com/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 But many folks travel without a data plan.
 So they open their phone and the map won’t load.

-I helped Context Travel add offline access to their Turbo Native app.
+I helped Context Travel add offline access to their Hotwire Native app.

 On launch it downloads your next 30 days of tours to your device.
 And if you open the app without an internet connection it automatically switches to offline mode.
 Here you can view your upcoming tours, the meeting point, and contact information for your guide.